-By Mousume Roy, Contributing Writer, HCL Technologies Ltd.
+By Mousume Roy, APAC Reporter, HCL Technologies Ltd.

 On 24 February 2022, a deliberate cyber-attack against Viasat’s KA-SAT network resulted in the disruption of consumer-oriented satellite broadband service.
 The attack destroyed tens of thousands of satellite terminals affecting customers in Ukraine and Europe.